+It seems like everyone is on a diet these days.
+While it’s widely contested which diet is best, the very act of dieting seems to have become one of the country’s national pastimes.
 After years of unsuccessful dieting, many people turn to nutritionists to find a long-term weight-loss solution.
 Rather than asking you to cut out certain foods completely or restrict calories dramatically, a nutritionist’s job is to help you create healthy habits to find a well-balanced diet that complements your lifestyle.
-You can have your cake and eat it too — but your nutritionist will make sure plenty of fresh fruits and veggies are added into your meals as well.
+You can have your cake and eat it too — but plenty of fresh fruits and veggies will be added into your meals as well.

 Here’s a peek into what nutritionist eat for breakfast, lunch, and dinner.

 Some nutritionists start their morning with a glass of 16 to 32 ounces of warm water with lemon.
 This concoction serves two roles.
 It rehydrates your body, which has gone without water for several hours, while the lemon helps to clean the liver to prepare your system for the day.
 Enjoy some coffee, but keep it black and devoid of milk or sugar.
 You’ve heard breakfast is the most important meal of the day, and nutritionists agree.
 Here are some of their favorites, according to Medical Daily.

 - On a more leisurely morning, scramble together some eggs and veggies and throw them on top of a piece of wheat toast.
 Sprinkle with sea salt and chili pepper, or for a creamy texture, put some sliced avocado on top.